 Draft Charter

-Purpose: The Subscriber Group is an autonomous advisory body with the mission of advising the M-RETS, Inc. Board of Directors (“Board”), Executive Director and Administrator on the implementation and operation of the M-RETS registry.
-The Subscriber Group makes non-binding recommendations to the Board regarding registry Change Requests, system enhancements, policies and procedures, and other matters based upon a simple majority vote of the Subscriber Group.
+Purpose: The Subscriber Group is an advisory body with the mission of advising the M-RETS, Inc. Board of Directors (“Board”), Executive Director and Administrator on the implementation and operation of the M-RETS registry.
+The Subscriber Group is independent and makes non-binding recommendations to the Board regarding registry Change Requests, system enhancements, policies and procedures, and other matters based upon a simple majority vote of the Subscriber Group.

 Subscriber Group Meetings: Subscriber Group meetings are a sounding board for ideas and issues of concern for M-RETS.
 Meeting agendas are structured to allow ample discussion time for subscribers to weigh in on M-RETS matters and to develop recommendations to the Board.
 The Subscriber Group meets quarterly via web-conference, with an annual in-person meeting.
 Meetings shall be open to all affected and interested parties.
 Subscriber Group meetings also provide an opportunity for the M-RETS Administrator to provide training and updates on tracking system changes.